 The PEI-STEP Graduate Fellowship Program enables Ph.D. candidates in science, engineering and other academic disciplines to explore the environmental policy dimension of their doctoral research.
 Admission to the program is by competitive application taken annually in the spring semester.

-Students who complete the requirements of the PEI-STEP Fellowship program receive a graduate certificate in Science, Technology and Environmental Policy from WWS in addition to receiving a degree from the department in which the student is enrolled.
+Students who complete the requirements of the PEI-STEP Fellowship program receive a graduate certificate in Science, Technology and Environmental Policy from SPI in addition to receiving a degree from the department in which the student is enrolled.
 Since 2000, the program has supported more than 50 PEI-STEP Fellows, many of whom have gone to pursue positions of environmental leadership in academic, government, non-profit and industry sectors following their time at Princeton.

 Click here for a list of current and past PEI-STEP recipients.